netboxlabs/console-docs/docs/Administration Console/working_with_database_backups.md

 2. Once the file has been retrieved, click **Download** and the file will be downloaded to your local computer.
 Note the file is a **gzip compressed archive** of the **SQL** database file so it will end in `.sql.gz`

     ![download file](../images/backups/list_backups_8.png)

+If you encounter any issues while working with database backups raise a support ticket by emailing the [NetBox Labs Support Team](mailto:support@netboxlabs.com)